oumoussa98/leeters/content/posts/resources.md

 author_link: https://profile.intra.42.fr/users/aeddaoud
-description: Since many people working the same project (at least for now), i decided to make an article sharing my resources with everyone. and i ill try to keep it update to date when ever i found a new resource or a better one.
+description: Since many people working the same project (at least for now), i decided to make an article sharing my resources with everyone. and i ill try to keep it up to date when ever i found a new resource or a better one.
 tags:
   - resources
 published: true